zacharym/img-process/README.md

 ## Usage

 To train the network you need to update neural.clj and then you can lein run the project.

-A live version where can upload an image to be analyzed will be live soon.
+A live version where you can upload an image to be analyzed will is coming soon.
+Depends on successful interfacing of neural.clj and image_access.clj

 ## License